 I have only been to Ireland once but I have been around the Irish my whole life, as a New Yorker and an American.
 There is nothing quite like the lilting sound of an Irish accent.
 It thrills me when hear it.
 I used to have an Irish boss and I remember having a hard time actually listening to the “what” of he was saying because I loved the “how” or tone of it.
 Go figure.
 I bet I’m wasn’t the first lass to fall for the accent and I doubt I will be the last.
 Come to think of it, one of my first beaus was a young man of Irish descent, black Irish with those baby blues and dark hair.
-Another lifetime, back to the task at hand – whiskey and steak.
+Another lifetime, back to the task at hand – whiskey.

 To celebrate the day I bought my Dad a bottle of Tullamore Dew Irish Whiskey.
 Irish whiskey tends to undergo triple distillation.
 It is lighter than Scotch.
 Distillation takes place in pot stills.
 Irish whiskey is made from raw and malted barley which is dried in kilns and it is aged for a minimum of three years.
 These last are all differences from Scotch.
 I think of Irish Whiskey sort of like a Barbaresco compared to a Barolo.